-The CHEOPS Observers Manual aims to provide members of the community with an easy-tograsp documentation about CHEOPS observations.
+The CHEOPS Observers Manual aims to provide members of the community with an easy-to-grasp documentation about CHEOPS observations.
 Section 1 briefly describes the CHEOPS mission and walks potential users through the different steps of preparing an observation proposal.
 Section 2 provides more information about the CHEOPS instrument itself and its estimated performances (as of Summer 2020).
 Section 3 describes CHEOPS data and how they are processed.

-This issue of the document (i3.1 - 7 February 2022) is applicable to the Third Announcement of Opportunity for Observing Time in the ESA CHEOPS Guest Observers' Programme (AO-3).
+This issue of the document is applicable to the 4th Announcement of Opportunity (AO-4) for Observing Time in the ESA CHEOPS Guest Observers (GO) Programme.